-Although there is no scientific data about treatment at end of life anecdotal information indicates that the location where the blinds are installed (housing or otherwise) and type of installers (residents or businesses) influence treatment at end-of-life and that the predominant scenarios are the same as those for many other products:
+Although there is no scientific data about treatment at end-of-life in the UK or Europe, anecdotal information indicates that the location where the blinds are installed (housing or otherwise) and type of installers (residents or businesses) influence treatment at end-of-life and that the predominant scenarios are the same as those for many other products:

-- being sent to landfill as waste where all material value is lost - being incinerated as waste where all material value is lost - being incinerated with energy recovery where some value is recovered - partial recycling where some material value is recovered
+• Being sent to landfill as waste - where all material value is lost

+- Being incinerated as waste where all material value is lost - Being incinerated with energy recovery where some value is recovered - Partial recycling where some material value is recovered

-Many blinds from the residential sector end up in municipal waste sites if disposal is the responsibility of the homeowner / resident, in which case they are either sent to landfill or incinerated with energy recovery.
-There is some evidence of reuse when blinds are resold through second-hand or charity shops but this is comparatively infrequent.
+In the UK, many blinds from the residential sector end up in municipal waste sites if disposal is the responsibility of the homeowner/resident, in which case they are either sent to landfill or incinerated with energy recovery.
+There is some evidence of reuse when blinds are resold through second-hand or charity shops, but this is relatively infrequent.
+Whether this is typical in countries with comparatively high general recycling rates is unknown; it is possible that reuse and recycling rates are higher than the UK if special collection points or services have been established and/or there is a culture of disassembly and component separation among residents.

-Blinds can end up as construction 'waste' although this is becoming less common because materials with economic value (especially metals) tend to be removed from buildings prior to the final demolition.
-If the blinds are not removed and become mixed with the other rubble to become hard core that is used in new construction projects however, it could be argued that they have retained some value and have been downcycled.
+Blinds can end up as construction 'waste', although this is becoming less common because materials with economic value (especially metals) tend to be removed from buildings prior to the final demolition.
+If the blinds are not removed and become mixed with the other rubble to become hard core that is used in new construction projects, however, it could be argued that they have retained some value and have been downcycled.

-When blinds are replaced by professional sales and installation companies (who service both the residential and non-residential markets) the old products tend to be recycled in part.
-The major metal components are stripped out and recycled along with off-cuts from the manufacturing and assembly process while mixed-material, composite, polymeric and textile components are generally disposed of as general waste.
-In this context recycling is incentivised by relatively high commercial waste disposal charges and the payment for metals; this is not the case for homeowners / residents however who have no financial incentives to recycle.
+When blinds are replaced by professional sales and installation companies (who service both the residential and non-residential markets) the redundant products tend to be recycled in part.
+The blinds are partly disassembled and components are separated; the major metal components are stripped out and recycled along with off-cuts from the manufacturing and assembly process while mixed-material, composite, polymeric and textile components are usually disposed of as general waste.
+In this context, recycling is incentivised by relatively high commercial waste disposal charges and the payment for metals; this is not the case for homeowners/residents who have no financial incentives to recycle.
 Recycling rates may increase as more motorised and automated blinds are installed because they include electric motors, batteries and other electronic components.
-Although these blinds have a higher environmental impact than manual blinds they could encourage Circular behaviour because owners are obliged to recycle at end of life to meet Waste Electrical and Electronic Equipment (WEEE) legislation.
+Although these blinds have a higher environmental impact than manual blinds, they could encourage circular behaviour because owners are obliged to recycle at end of life to meet Waste Electrical and Electronic Equipment (WEEE) legislation.

-What can designers do to encourage a more Circular Economy for this sector?
+What can designers do to encourage a more CE for this sector?

-It is evident that activities associated with the Circular Economy are already well-established in the blind and shutter manufacturing and allied service industries but there is potential to improve and extend these activities by redesigning products and services.
-These changes could also be economically beneficial to the industry and end-users, reduce environmental impact and conserve resources although introduction will probably depend on economic viability.
+It is evident that activities associated with the CE are already well-established in the blind and shutter manufacturing and allied service industries, but there is potential to improve and extend these activities by redesigning products and services.
+These changes could also be economically beneficial to the industry and end-users, reduce environmental impact and conserve resources, although introduction will probably depend on economic viability.
 For example: